ts06067/cse316-note-app/README.md

 ## About
 It is a React-based web app with some basic note-taking features such as adding/deleting.
 It also support setting an user profile. \
-All notes and profile data are synchronized with MongoDB.
+All notes and profile data are stored in MongoDB Atlas.

 ### Built With
 * Node.js